-This report provides an overview of air quality in Dumfries and Galloway during 2021.
-It fulfils the requirements of Local Air Quality Management (LAQM) as set out in Part IV of the Environment Act (1995) and the relevant Policy and Technical Guidance documents.
+This report provides an overview of air quality in Dumfries and Galloway during 2022.
+It fulfils the requirements of Local Air Quality Management (LAQM) as set out in Part IV of the Environment Act (1995), as amended by the Environment Act (2021), and the relevant Policy and Technical Guidance documents.